-- o By the time he arrived, I had been waiting for an hour. - o She had been working on the report all day. - Usage: Used for actions that continued for a duration before another past action. - Signal Words: Before, by the time.

-c.
-Future Perfect Continuous

-- Definition: The future perfect continuous tense expresses actions that will be ongoing up to a specific point in the future. - Form: Subject + will have been + present participle. - Examples: - o By this time next week, I will have been studying for finals for a month. - o They will have been living in London for ten years by then. - Usage: Used for actions that will be ongoing before a future time. - Signal Words: By (specific time), for, how long.
+- Examples: - By the time he arrived, I had been waiting for an hour. - She had been working on the report all day. - Usage: Used for actions that continued for a duration before another past action. - Signal Words: Before, by the time. - c.
+Future Perfect Continuous - Definition: The future perfect continuous tense expresses actions that will be ongoing up to a specific point in the future. - Form: Subject + will have been + present participle. - Examples: - By this time next week, I will have been studying for finals for a month. - They will have been living in London for ten years by then. - Usage: Used for actions that will be ongoing before a future time. - Signal Words: By (specific time), for, how long.

-Tense Type Formation Usage Signal Words Example Present Subject + Describes habitual Always, She plays tennis Simple base form of actions, routines, usually, often, every Saturday. the verb general truths. sometimes, rarely, never Past Simple Subject + past Indicates actions Yesterday, He visited Paris form of the completed in the past. last week, last summer. verb ago, in 2005 Future Simple Subject + will Expresses predictions, Tomorrow, We will go to the + base form promises, spontaneous next week, in beach tomorrow. of the verb decisions. / Uses 'be the future going to' + base form for plans, intentions.
-Present Subject + Describes actions Now, at the They are playing Continuous am/is/are + happening at the moment, soccer right now. present moment of speaking or currently participle ongoing actions.
-Past Subject + Indicates actions While, when, She was reading Continuous was/were + ongoing in the past at as long as a book when I present a specific point in called her. participle time.
-Future Subject + will Expresses actions that At (specific I will be studying Continuous be + present will be ongoing at a time), by for my exam at 8 participle specific future time. (specific time) PM tomorrow.
+Tense Type Formation Usage Signal Words Example Present Simple Subject + base form of the verb Describes habitual actions, routines, general truths.
+Always, usually, often, sometimes, rarely, never She plays tennis every Saturday.
+Past Simple Subject + past form of the verb Indicates actions completed in the past.
+Yesterday, last week, ago, in 2005 He visited Paris last summer.
+Future Simple Subject + will + base form of the verb Expresses predictions, promises, spontaneous decisions. / Uses 'be going to' + base form for plans, intentions.
+Tomorrow, next week, in the future We will go to the beach tomorrow.
+Present Continuous Subject + am/is/are + present participle Describes actions happening at the moment of speaking or ongoing actions.
+Now, at the moment, currently They are playing soccer right now.
+Past Continuous Subject + was/were + present participle Indicates actions ongoing in the past at a specific point in time.
+While, when, as long as She was reading a book when I called her.
+Future Continuous Subject + will be + present Expresses actions that will be ongoing at a At (specific time), by I will be studying for my exam at 8 participle specific future time. (specific time) PM tomorrow.
 Present Subject + Describes actions Since, for, They have Perfect have/has + started in the past with already, yet finished their past participle relevance to the homework. present.
 Past Perfect Subject + had Indicates actions Before, after, She had already + past completed before by the time eaten when I participle another point in the arrived. past.
 Future Perfect Subject + will Expresses actions that By (specific By next year, she have + past will be completed time), before, will have participle before a specific point by the time graduated. in the future.
 Present Subject + Describes actions For, since, He has been Perfect have/has been started in the past and how long working on this Continuous + present continuing up to the project for two participle present moment. hours.
 Past Perfect Subject + had Indicates actions Before, by the By the time he Continuous been + ongoing in the past up time arrived, I had present to another point in the been waiting for participle past. an hour.
 Future Perfect Subject + will Expresses actions that By (specific By this time next Continuous have been + will be ongoing up to a time), for, week, I will have present specific point in the how long been studying for participle future. finals for a month.